-More prime actors assess Israel as "Opportunistic" than any other category.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves their own interests.
+- Assessing and classifying Israel according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
+Of the 25 prime actors who participated in the assessments, more agreed that Israel falls under the category of 'Opportunistic'.
+A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.

-"It has long had conflict with Syria over the Golan Heights.
+"Israel has long had conflict with Syria over the Golan Heights.
 They are very concerned.
 They want to bloody the nose of Iran, but are more concerned with the Islamic State.
-They seem to be working both sides.”
+They seem to be working both sides [both for and against the Syrian government].”
 (239312)

 "Everything bad that happens in Syria serves Israel.”
 (230713)